Enter ur email to subscribe

 For an ideal experience listen to this while reading:

 One of my favorite recordings of all time is Glenn Gould playing the Goldberg variations from Bach (the 1981 version!!!).
-Each variation on its own is utterly delightful; however, when listened to in its entirety the Variations are a whip smart demonstration of the piano’s dexterity, nuance, and beauty.
-My favorite section is the Aria and first variation.
-The Aria nearly brings me to tears every time I listen.
-One of my favorite aspects of the recording is that you can hear Gould singing along to the piano, his chair creaking with the crescendos.
-The Aria melts into Variation 1, which is undoubtedly a headbanger.
+Each variation on its own is delightful; however, when listened to in its entirety the Variations are a whip smart demonstration of the piano’s internal logic.
+The Aria nearly brings me to tear; you can hear Gould singing along to the piano, his chair creaking with the crescendos.

 Gould's annotated score

 Gould always sat on particular high back wood chair when playing piano.
-He hunches over the keys, nose nearly touching them.
+He hunched over the keys, nose nearly touching them.
 It's a strange look.
-His father sawed the chairs legs shorter to compliment the height of a piano.
+His father sawed the chairs legs shorter to complement the height of a piano.
 There is an entire paper dedicated to an analysis of the squeaks of the chair.

 //////////////////